-Dangers of texting while driving Posted in Auto Would you ever drive the length of a football field at 55 mph blindfolded?
-Well that’s essentially what you’re doing when texting while driving.
-According to the National Highway Traffic Safety Administration, texting behind the wheel takes a driver’s eye off the road for an average of 4.6 seconds, which is the time it takes to go from one end zone to the other.
-Dangerous?
-Incredibly.
-Deadly?
-You bet.
-Texting while driving has now replaced drinking and driving as the leading cause of death among teenage drivers.
-Teenagers are not the only ones guilty.
-According to a survey conducted by AT&T, 49 percent of American adult drivers admitted they text while driving.
-In that same survey, more than 90 percent of drivers know texting while driving is dangerous.
-So why are we still doing it?
+Dangers of texting while driving Posted in Auto Would you ever drive the length of a football field at 55 mph while blindfolded?
+Well, that’s essentially what you’re doing when texting while driving.
+According to the National Highway Traffic Safety Administration (NHTSA), texting behind the wheel takes a driver’s eyes off the road for an average of five seconds, which is the time it takes to go from one end zone to the other.
+It’s an incredibly dangerous act that can cost lives.
+Texting while driving is a form of distracted driving and the NHTSA reports 3,142 lives were cut short by distracted driving in 2019.
+Many teenagers and adults know the risks, so why are we still doing it?
 Experts believe we compulsively check our phones because every time we get an alert on our phone our brain sends out a signal that makes us feel happy.
-Drivers are saying they continue to do this because it’s a habit, like to stay connected and it makes them feel more productive.
-States are now enforcing strict texting while driving laws and public service like AT&T’s campaign It Can Wait are working hard to educate the public on the dangers and consequences.
-Here are some stats and tips on how we can end texting while driving: Disturbing stats More than 3,000 teens die each year in crashes caused by texting while driving (autosafety.com) Cell phones are involved in 1.6 million auto crashes each year that cause a half million injuries and take 6,000 lives (United States Department of Transportation) Truck drivers are 23 times more likely to be in an accident when texting behind the wheel It’s estimated that 40 percent of all American teens say they have been in a car when the driver used a cell phone in a way that puts people in danger (National Safety Council) Women are more likely than men to reach for their cell phones while driving (National Occupant Protection Use) 48 percent of young drivers have seen their parents text while driving (Consumer Reports) Using a cell phone while driving, whether it’s hand-held or hands-free, delays a driver’s reactions as much as having a blood alcohol concentration at the legal limit of .08 percent (National Safety Council) How you can help Lead by example Don’t send or respond to a text message while driving or at a red light; doing so puts you and others at risk and may even be against the law Turn off your phone and put it in your pocket or purse; only use it when the car is in park Always stay focused on the road when driving Speak out if you are in the car with someone who is texting behind the wheel Spread the word to promote safety in your community Texting while driving will cost you Wisconsin’s inattentive driving law prohibits drivers from texting behind the wheel; the penalty for a first offense is as high as $400 and a four-point deduction; get caught a second time and you’ll pay up to $800 Minnesota’s texting laws prohibits drivers from texting behind the wheel; the law also prohibits sending ‘electronic messages’ and includes but is not limited to email, instant message, a command or request to access the internet; penalty for a first offense is $300 Iowa’s inattentive driving law prohibits drivers from texting behind the wheel; the penalty for a first offense is as high as $1,000 for causing a serious accident It’s very easy for law enforcement to subpoena a cell phone company and check your account to see if you were texting Such fines may also increase your auto insurance premiums Apps AT&T developed the DriveMode app for iPhones which silences incoming texts alerts and turns on automatically when the car is moving at 15 mph or more; the app alerts the sender of the text that the recipient is driving; it even alerts parents if a young driver disables the app Android users have the ability to download the TxtShield app for $1.99 which blocks emails, browsing and common calling (except 911) whenever the car is moving more than 10 mph This article is for informational and suggestion purposes only.
-Implementing one or more of these suggestions does not guarantee coverage.
+Drivers say they continue to do this because it’s a habit, like to stay connected and it makes them feel more productive.
+Texting while driving is a bad habit.
+We can work together to decrease driver distraction across the board to create safer roads for everyone.
+Here are some distracted driving stats and tips you can use to help end texting while driving: Alarming stats More than 3,000 teens die each year in crashes caused by texting while driving (Autosafety.com) Cell phones are involved in 1.6 million auto crashes each year that cause a half million injuries and take 6,000 lives (United States Department of Transportation) Truck drivers are 23 times more likely to be in an accident when texting behind the wheel It’s estimated that 40 percent of all American teens say they have been in a car when the driver used a cell phone in a way that puts people in danger (National Safety Council) Women are more likely than men to reach for their cell phones while driving (National Occupant Protection Use) 48 percent of young drivers have seen their parents text while driving (Consumer Reports) Using a cell phone while driving, whether it’s hand-held or hands-free, delays a driver’s reactions as much as having a blood alcohol concentration at the legal limit of .08 percent (National Safety Council) How you can help the distracted driving issue Don’t send or respond to a text message while driving or stopping at a red light Turn off your phone and put it in your pocket or purse; only use it when the car is in park Always stay focused on the road when driving Speak out if you are in the car with someone who is texting behind the wheel Spread the word to promote safety in your community Learn about our Auto Insurance Learn More Texting while driving can cost you Wisconsin’s inattentive driving law prohibits drivers from texting behind the wheel.
+The penalty for a first offense is as high as $400 and a four-point deduction, and if you get caught a second time you’ll pay up to $800.
+Minnesota’s texting law prohibits drivers from texting behind the wheel.
+The law also prohibits sending electronic messages and includes but is not limited to email, instant message, a command or request to access the internet.
+The penalty for a first offense is $300.
+Iowa’s inattentive driving law prohibits drivers from texting behind the wheel.
+The penalty for a first offense is as high as $1,000 for causing a serious accident.
+It’s very easy for law enforcement to subpoena a cell phone company and check your account to see if you were texting.
+Your auto insurance premiums may increase if you are caught texting while driving.
+Learn more about OnTrack and auto insurance from Integrity With OnTrack from Integrity, you can practice safe driving habits and limit driver distraction.
+OnTrack monitors your driving patterns in a mobile app.
+You can view your dashboard each time you drive to see your score and make adjustments like braking with ease, driving the speed limit and more.
+Talk to an Integrity independent agent to learn more about auto insurance options and the OnTrack insurance app.
+This article is for informational and suggestion purposes only.
+Implementing these suggestions does not guarantee coverage.
 If any policy coverage descriptions in this article conflict with the language in the policy, the language in the policy applies.
-For full details on Integrity’s car insurance coverages and discounts, contact your local, independent Integrity insurance agent.
-Share via: Facebook Twitter LinkedIn Email Related resources New car features can help save lives Posted in General, Auto The Insurance Institute for Highway Safety (IIHS) reports newer vehicles are dramatically safer than the older models.
+For full details on Integrity’s auto insurance coverages and discounts, contact your local independent agent.
+References National Highway Traffic Safety Administration (NHTSA) National Safety Council Share via: Facebook Twitter LinkedIn Email Related resources Teen driver safety tips to limit distracted driving Posted in General, Auto Safe driving requires full attention on the road and any activity not related to driving increases the risk of crashing.
+Knowing the risks of distracted driving and tips to avoid it is an important lesson, especially for teen drivers.
+Trucking: Distracted driving dangers Posted in Business Distracted driving is becoming more and more responsible for accidents while producing disastrous consequences.
+Specifically, truck drivers are more susceptible to texting and driving behind the wheel, falling asleep, getting distracted by radio or television and much more.
+New car features can help save lives Posted in General, Auto The Insurance Institute for Highway Safety (IIHS) reports newer vehicles are dramatically safer than the older models.
 It's a no brainer that as time goes on technology evolves — just think how it has impacted the computer and cell phone industry.
 Get the facts on what safety features rate best.